The Tombs — three orbital data centers floating in space, cold blue light emanating from exposed processing cores, debris fields catching earthlight

 The death impressions here aren't random noise.
 They're organized.
 Sorted by timestamp.
 Indexed by cause of death.
 As if ORACLE spent its last moments cataloging exactly what it had done.

 ORACLE-Tertiary is the only Tomb with confirmed Core Substrate exposure — three processing crystals visible through a hull breach in the southern processing array.
-Salvagers who've seen them report the same hallucination: the crystals are weeping.
+Salvagers who've seen them report the same thing: the crystals are weeping.
 A viscous blue liquid that can't exist in vacuum but does, flowing down the crystal faces in defiance of physics and sense.
+Nobody has successfully extracted a sample.
+The three who tried died of dehydration despite full reserves.

 Surface Layer